team-simplay/SimPlay/docs/source/in_depth.rst

 The :class:`~simplay.components.VisualContainer` class inherits from the ``Container`` class from the ``simpy`` package.
-The API is the same, except that the ``put`` and ``get`` methods are overridden to reflect for changes in the level and capacity of the container.
+The API is the same, except that the ``put`` and ``get`` methods are overridden to reflect for changes in the level and capacity of the container, and will automatically create the corresponding events.
-Within these methods, the :class:`~simplay.visualutil.BasicVisualUtil` class is used to update the level and capacity of the container, using the ``set_level`` and ``set_capacity`` methods.

 The code example above creates a custom class for the container, and by doing so declares the visibility and position of the container.
-Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the container.
+Alternatively, you can create the container without a custom class.

 .. code-block:: python